RichardVN/Train-Escape-Game/README.md

 Description:
 This program was developed for CS 162 in OSU's Computer Science program.
-Permission is granted to publish the project as a Portfolio Project.
+Permission is granted to publish the project publicly.
 The game demonstrates knowledge of some key concepts in C++ and general OOP:
 * Pointers
 * Memory Management